 - TOEFL iBT or revised TOEFL Paper-delivered Test: 80, with all sub-scores at 17 minimum

 - IELTS: 6.5 overall, with sub-scores meeting the following minimums: 6.5 reading; 5.5 writing; 5.5 speaking; 6.0 listening

 Note: Upon request (email@example.com), the TOEFL/IELTS language proficiency test requirement will be waived for international applicants who hold BA- or MA-level degrees from universities where the primary language of instruction is English.

-For questions specific to the international applications submission process, please contact the Office of International Programs, firstname.lastname@example.org, 1-412-396-6113.
+For questions specific to the international applications submission process, please contact the Center for Global Engagement, email@example.com, 1-412-396-6113.

-For all questions or difficulties regarding the submission of materials through the Duquesne online application portal (including the University application, supporting materials, and letters of recommendation) or for questions regarding GRE, TOEFL, or IELTS test scores, please contact the Office of Graduate Admissions, email@example.com, 412-396-6219.
+For all questions or difficulties regarding the submission of materials through the Duquesne online graduate application portal (including the University application, supporting materials, and letters of recommendation) or for questions regarding submission of GRE, TOEFL, or IELTS test scores, please contact the Office of Graduate Admissions, firstname.lastname@example.org, 412-396-6219.